 A critical intellectual turning point for me was co-authoring the long paper “Autism and EMF?
 Plausibility of a Pathophysiological Link,” now peer-reviewed, indexed on PubMed and published as Part I and Part II in the journal Pathophysiology (2013).
 EMFs (electromagnetic fields) target the same physiological vulnerabilities as do other toxicants.
 These are also major weakpoints for many people with autism — and many more with other chronic conditions.
 I have come to see autism (and many other conditions) as a problem of allostatic load or total load, which means that the difficulties posed by autism cannot be solved just within the limits of “autism.”
 I explained in this paper and have continued to pursue the electrophysiology of how autism is something that develops and is generated by the brain micromoment by micromoment — that is, it is a PROCESS, not a hardwired fixed thing.
 It is also something that can potentially be unwound, at least to the point of getting rid of surplus obstructions to function.

 I also believe that we are in a time of hope because many people are developing regenerative approaches to restore health and integrity to their own damaged bodies and communities, and to the soil, water and ecosystems of our planet.
+In the DOCUMENTING HOPE project (please check out our trailer! and donate to our project!) we are documenting recovery from childhood chronic illnesses through film and rigorous testing.

 How do we build forward-looking solutions to specific problems that take these considerations into account?
 To this end I have started a foundation, Higher Synthesis Foundation, to identify and help people implement successful strategies in systems-oriented healing or regenerative activities.